 The Public School Choice (PSC) program gives families of students who attend an eligible lower-performing school an opportunity to request a transfer to a school in good standing starting the following school year.
 Priority is given to the lowest-performing and lowest income students.
-Offers are based on the number of seats available at each participating school.

 The New York State Education Department (NYSED) and the New York City Department of Education (NYCDOE) determine which students can participate in the Public School Choice (PSC) Program.
 This year, students are eligible to request a PSC transfer if they attend a school in one of the following categories:

 1. Phase Out: NYCDOE decides which schools should phase out due to low performance and/or low demand.
 Phase out is a process of gradual closure over a two- to three-year period.

 2. Focus or Priority: NYSED identifies schools as Focus or Priority if they are among the lowest performing statewide in terms of overall performance, graduation rate, and/or other criteria.

 Fifth grade students enrolled at a K-5 school, eighth grade students, and high school seniors on track to graduate in June 2014 are not eligible to apply for a transfer.

 You can confirm eligibility by checking your child's school and grade here.

 Last year, 8,086 families applied for transfers through the Public School Choice process.
 Citywide, there were 5,983 available seats, and 4,194 students received a transfer offer to a school in good standing.
 Review the helpful links below to learn how your child can take advantage of this opportunity.

 For more information about New York State Accountability, please visit the Office of Accountability.